TimHanewich/Agentic-AI/examples/multi-step.md

 # Agent Example: Multi-Step Agent
-Advanced large language models with tool calling capabilities often have the intelligence to perform multiple steps in a particular sequence to successfully fulfill the requests of the user/triggering agent.
+Advanced large language agents with tool calling capabilities often have the intelligence to perform multiple steps in a particular sequence to successfully fulfill the requests of the user/triggering agent.

 Take the following as a simple example (this is an example tested on `GPT-4o-mini`):

-## Step 1: You provide the model with system instructions, available tools, and a task
+## Step 1: You provide the agent with system instructions, available tools, and a task
-In the below example, you'll see I am sending the model several things:
+In the below example, you'll see I am sending the agent several things:
-1. In the `messages` array, the model's system prompt is specified.
+1. In the `messages` array, the agent's system prompt is specified.
 It is given explicit instructions on its role, it's ultimate goal, but more importantly *how it will accomplish the goal*.
-2. The model is provided **tools** in the `tools` array.
-These are "tools" or capabilities that the model will have available to itself in its task of fulfilling the user's request.
+2. The agent is provided **tools** in the `tools` array.
+These are "tools" or capabilities that the agent will have available to itself in its task of fulfilling the user's request.
-3. The model is given a specific request.
+3. The agent is given a specific request.
 In the `messages` array, after the system message, you'll see a user message.
-This user message is the user's prompt (request) to the model.
+This user message is the user's prompt (request) to the agent.
 You'll see that, in this case, the agent's task is to write an article about sharks.

-With those three critical ingredients provided to the model (explicit system instructions, tools to accomplish it's task, and an assigned task), the model is asked to execute the task.
+With those three critical ingredients provided to the agent (explicit system instructions, tools to accomplish it's task, and an assigned task), the agent is asked to execute the task.

 ```
 {